Stevenic/promptrix/README.md

 # Promptrix
 Promptrix is a a prompt layout engine for Large Language Models.
 It approaches laying out a fixed length prompt the same way a UI engine would approach laying out a fixed width set of columns for a UI.
-Replace token with character and the same exact concepts and algorithms apply.
-Promptrix breaks a prompt into sections and each section can be given a token budget that's either a fixed set of tokens, or proportional to the overall remaining tokens.
+Replace token with column and the same exact concepts and algorithms apply.
+Promptrix breaks a prompt into sections and each section can be given a token budget that's either a fixed size, or proportional to the overall remaining tokens.

 All prompt sections are potentially asynchronous and rendered in parallel.
-Fixed length sections are rendered first and then proportional sections are rendered second so they can proportionally divide up the remaining token budget.
+Fixed size sections are rendered first and then proportional sections are rendered second so they can proportionally divide up the remaining token budget.
 Sections can also be marked as optional and will be automatically dropped should the token budget get constrained.

 Promptrix also supports generating prompts for both Text Completion and Chat Completion style API's.
 It will automatically convert from one style prompt to the other while maintaining accurate token counting.